 How to Build a Computer

-Don't forget to research the parts as well.
+If you are determined to build your own PC from parts, make sure to do the research on your parts.
 There are a wide range of components available for consumers to choose from.
-It is not possible for sites like the PC Hardware / Reviews to look at even single one of these.
-I do have some lists that I periodically update for items such as desktop CPUs, hard drives, DVDs, Blu-ray and video cards.
+It is not possible for sites like the PC Hardware / Reviews to look at every single one of these.
+I do have some lists that I periodically update for items such as desktop CPUs, hard drives, solid state drives, DVDs, Blu-ray and video cards.
 These are a good starting point for selecting parts.